If you’re searching for the best running shoes for narrow feet, you probably already know how limited and frustrating it can be.

 So with that slightly depressing bit of context, let’s get to the good news.

-We’ll then provide Physiotherapist recommendations on the six available models and the best running shoes for narrow feet in a number of common situations.
+We’ve got Physiotherapist recommendations on the six available models and the best running shoes for narrow feet in a number of common situations.

 How do narrow feet cause injury?